 Again, this does not mean plagiarism it only means that similar information is found somewhere else.

-It will take anywhere between 30 minutes to 24 hours for Turnitin to generate the similarity report.
-If the similarity report is not available 24 hours after submission, contact firstname.lastname@example.org.
-Not all instructors will make the similarity report available for students to view; if this is the case then “Not Available” will appear in the similarity column of where you handed in your assignment.
+It will typically take 10-15 mins for Turnitin to generate the similarity report, but it could take more than 24 hours during busy periods.
+If the similarity report is not available 48 hours after submission, contact firstname.lastname@example.org.
+Not all instructors will make the similarity report available for students to view; if this is the case then “Not Available” will appear in the similarity column where you handed in your assignment.

-If you choose to resubmit your assignment a second similarity report will not be available for 24 hours after the resubmission.
+Note: If you resubmit your assignment, additional similarity reports will not be generated for at least 24 hours after the resubmission.

 How to view instructor feedback

 Firstly, you can view your mark in the top right hand corner of the page when you open your assignment.

 Your instructor can leave comments in your paper to allow you to see where you did well, and where you can still improve.
 To view the comments, you must first turn on the instructor feedback layer by clicking the button found on the toolbar located on the right side of the page.

 Once this layer is turned on you should be able to see the following icon appearing throughout your paper.